Frequently Asked Questions

 Supporting Teens in Therapy

-Parent and caregiver involvement varies based on age, needs, and goals.
-For teens, I aim to balance their privacy with appropriate parent communication and collaboration.
-For young adults,
+• Parent and caregiver involvement varies based on age, needs, and goals.
+For adolescents and teens, I aim to balance their privacy with appropriate parent communication and collaboration.

-This is very common.
+• This is so common!
 We can talk through ways to introduce therapy gently and collaboratively.
 Sometimes starting with a parent consultation is a helpful first step.

 Still have questions?